seamus-brady/awesome-eiffel/README.md

 * [Using your own editor with Eiffel Studio](https://www.eiffel.org/doc/eiffelstudio/Recompiling_and_Editing) - Editing with an external editor in Eiffel Studio.

+## Implementations
+*Implementations of the Eiffel language.*

+* [Eiffel Studio](https://www.eiffel.com/eiffelstudio/product/) - EiffelStudio is the the official IDE and compiler for Eiffel.
+* [Eiffel Studio Community Edition](https://www.eiffel.org/downloads/channel/stable) - The GPL version of Eiffel Studio IDE and compiler.
+* [Liberty Eiffel](https://www.liberty-eiffel.org/) - The Liberty Eiffel project is the GNU Eiffel Compiler.

 ## Interop
 *Eiffel interop with other languages.*